Chicago Lighting Institute: Employees

-Practices and accomplishments of the Institute
+Notable accomplishments of the Institute

-The facilities of the Institute demonstrated the advantages and opportunities in better lighting for students, homemakers, as well as civic and business groups.
-Courses were offered for engineers, salesmen, architects, and builders.
+Coursed offered

 Over the years, the Institute became a popular venue for those seeking to learn about the latest developments in what was at the time a cutting-edge industry.
 The annual attendance at lectures and presentations approached 75,000 people.
 Typical groups included University of Illinois and Notre Dame senior architectural students, Chicago Art Institute and Northwestern University classes in interior design, Illinois Society of Architects, Illinois College of Optometry, Illinois Institute of Technology and Milwaukee School of Engineering electrical engineering classes, and many civic groups, high school classes, women's clubs, and visitors from foreign countries.

-The main lecture room was also a laboratory where many approaches to better lighting were demonstrated.
-The system employed 401 lamps and 152 circuits achieving foot candle levels from ½ to 1000.
-The ceiling and drapes could be illuminated with primary colors and combinations; the cove lighting system was equipped with fluorescent lamps plus incandescent down lights controlled by dimmers.
-The total lighting load was 52 kilowatts, or 52 watts per square foot.
-The classroom and industrial rooms could demonstrate suspended incandescent units and fluorescent, mercury vapor, sodium vapor, and sulfur lamps.

-In an era when new practices of lighting were being pioneered, the Institute was on the cutting edge of the potential hoped for by the corporate and associate members.
-The Institute's success also meant greater profits for the corporate membership.

-In 1930, a desk was lighted with 5 to 7 foot candles of light.
-In 1968, some 50 to 300 foot candles of light were employed.
-The Institute envisioned 600–800 foot candles of use, the light under the shade of a tree on a summer day.
-Pastel tones and light carpeting were also encouraged by the Institute staff to improve the interior visual environment.